freedombox/FreedomBox/ugly_hacks/santiago/README.rst

     (but, oddly, not the dog itself), then I might trust the key.
 If I don't trust the second of three kids, then why am I trusting the key?
 Trust is an annoyingly deep subject, and one of the few good uses of the word "faith."

+:Encryption Keys: So, being able to sign and encrypt messages is necessary
+    functional requirement.
+However, that implies that the Santiago process always has access to the public key's secret key.
+That's right, it's an always-on web service that has access to a secret key, in Python.
+That's bad, Python makes it (slightly) worse.

+    So, how do we make the system less vulnerable?
+The first step is to avoid storing the secret key (or the key's password) in memory whenever possible.
+    The system should pick up and then put down the password as quickly as possible.
+There are two ways we can do this:

+    #.
+Using gpg-agent.
+We pass the agent the password, once, and the agent
+       takes care of it from then on.
+This is what I'll use unless something goes terribly wrong with the setup.
+    #.
+Read the password from a file, shoveling it into the GnuPG request
+       whenever required.
+Not particularly secure, unless the Santiago service is running as a custom user, reading from an only-owner-readable file.
+       However, then any other Santiago-user-owned process could harvest passwords from files.

+    The second allows for un-attended startup, because the passwords can be read from files, but I don't trust it.
+It feels like I'm going out on a limb enough before this point.

+    Going to the other extreme, we can make un-passworded secret keys, so that no hard-coded passwords or gpg-agents are required.
+Then, it's just plug-and-play.
+That might be an acceptable option in some circumstances.

 Using Santiago
 ==============